PagerDuty (NYSE:PD) Releases Q2 2022 Earnings Guidance

-PD has been the subject of a number of research reports.
-Royal Bank of Canada increased their price target on PagerDuty from $44.00 to $50.00 and gave the company an outperform rating in a research note on Thursday, June 3rd.
-Credit Suisse Group reiterated a neutral rating and issued a $42.00 price target on shares of PagerDuty in a research report on Monday, March 15th.
-CIBC upped their price target on shares of PagerDuty from $45.00 to $50.00 and gave the company an outperformer rating in a report on Friday, June 4th.
-Zacks Investment Research cut shares of PagerDuty from a hold rating to a sell rating in a research note on Wednesday, June 9th.
-Finally, Cowen began coverage on shares of PagerDuty in a report on Friday, March 12th.
-They set a market perform rating and a $54.00 target price for the company.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and seven have issued a buy rating to the stock.
-The stock has an average rating of Hold and an average price target of $44.42.
+A number of research firms recently issued reports on PD.
+Cowen began coverage on PagerDuty in a report on Friday, March 12th.
+They issued a market perform rating and a $54.00 target price for the company.
+CIBC lifted their target price on PagerDuty from $45.00 to $50.00 and gave the company an outperformer rating in a report on Friday, June 4th.
+Royal Bank of Canada lifted their target price on PagerDuty from $44.00 to $50.00 and gave the company an outperform rating in a report on Thursday, June 3rd.
+Credit Suisse Group reiterated a neutral rating and issued a $42.00 target price on shares of PagerDuty in a report on Monday, March 15th.
+Finally, Zacks Investment Research downgraded PagerDuty from a hold rating to a sell rating in a report on Wednesday, June 9th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and seven have given a buy rating to the stock.
+PagerDuty currently has a consensus rating of Hold and an average price target of $44.42.

-In other PagerDuty news, VP Stacey Giamalis sold 8,000 shares of the business’s stock in a transaction dated Tuesday, March 23rd.
-The stock was sold at an average price of $41.84, for a total value of $334,720.00.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CEO Jennifer Tejada sold 10,000 shares of the company’s stock in a transaction dated Friday, April 9th.
-The stock was sold at an average price of $41.58, for a total value of $415,800.00.
+In related news, VP Stacey Giamalis sold 8,455 shares of PagerDuty stock in a transaction on Tuesday, April 20th.
+The shares were sold at an average price of $39.78, for a total value of $336,339.90.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CRO Dave Justice sold 4,570 shares of PagerDuty stock in a transaction on Thursday, March 25th.
+The shares were sold at an average price of $38.21, for a total transaction of $174,619.70.
 The disclosure for this sale can be found here.
-Insiders sold 66,465 shares of company stock valued at $2,777,349 over the last three months.
-9.90% of the stock is owned by insiders.
+Over the last 90 days, insiders have sold 60,213 shares of company stock worth $2,514,035.
+Insiders own 9.90% of the company’s stock.

 PagerDuty Company Profile